Healthdirect Free Australian health advice you can count on.

 What is the prostate specific antigen (PSA) blood test?

-The prostate specific antigen (PSA) blood test measures the amount of prostate specific antigen in your blood.
-PSA is a protein that is made by the cells in your prostate gland.
+The prostate specific antigen blood test measures the level of prostate specific antigen (PSA) in your blood.
+PSA is a protein made by the cells in your prostate gland.

-The prostate is part of the male reproductive system.
-Most of the PSA made is released into semen but some goes into your blood.
+The prostate (sometimes called prostate gland) is part of the male reproductive system.
+It makes a fluid that is a part of semen.
+Most of the PSA made is released into semen to make it more liquid.
+Some PSA travels into your bloodstream.

 The PSA test is not recommended as a screening test for prostate cancer in males with no symptoms or family history.

-If you do not have symptoms but would like a PSA test, you should discuss this with your doctor.
-It can be a good screening tool, but you cannot rely on this test alone.
+If you do not have symptoms of a prostate problem but would like a PSA test, you should discuss this with your doctor.
+It can be a good screening tool, but you cannot rely on this test alone to diagnose prostate cancer.

 It is possible to have prostate cancer with a normal PSA level.
 It is also possible to have prostate cancer with only slightly raised PSA levels.

-The only definite way to diagnose prostate cancer is with a biopsy.
+The only definitive way to diagnose prostate cancer is with a biopsy.
 An MRI scan of the prostate can help work out if a biopsy is needed.

-If you have prostate cancer, the PSA blood test can help your doctor monitor your condition.
-If the PSA levels go up, this suggests that your cancer is growing.
+If you have prostate cancer, monitoring your PSA levels can help your doctor monitor your condition.
+An increase in PSA may suggest that the cancer is growing.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-It may be best to avoid ejaculation and vigorous physical activity (such as bicycle riding) in the days before your test.
+It may be best to avoid ejaculation and vigorous physical activity (such as cycling) in the days before your test.
 Vigorous activity can cause a temporary (short-term) increase in your PSA blood levels.

 PSA blood levels also increase gradually as you get older.